Beauty, hair and body art registration

 Before you can access this report, you’ll need written consent from the existing owner.

 When you’re ready to continue with the transfer of registration, complete the Application for Transfer of Registration form (DOC 86 KB).
-Then return it with the relevant fee to:
+You will be sent the invoice for payment when the application is processed.

 Email: healthservicesunit@portphillip.vic.gov.au